Avani8/TPM/install.md

 Our current configuration assumes that the name for this user and group is tss per the norm established by the trousers TPM 1.2 software stack.

+## 2. Dependencies

-## 2.To build and install the tpm2-abrmd software the following dependencies are required:
+To build and install the tpm2-abrmd software the following dependencies are required:

 GNU Autoconf
 GNU Autoconf archive